CommodoreOS/PCUAAE/README.md

 Spannernick.

-Pandory Mode added to The Mode Changer and with New Background Music and 50/60hz switch under Bash Playlist, this only works in PCUAAE if you run Pandory from USB Menu then it will load Pandory normal.
+Pandory Mode added to The Mode Changer and with New Background Music and 50/60hz switch under Bash Playlist, this only works in PCUAAE if you run Pandory from USB Menu then it will load Pandory normally.

 Pandory and PCUAAE in Action... https://youtu.be/lteh5z8EYc8